-Do you have tons of used milk jugs hanging around your home?
+Do you have lots of used milk jugs hanging around your home?
 You don’t want to toss them because it seems wasteful, but you aren’t exactly sure what to do with them, right?

 It’s hard to get milk jugs out of our lives because most people drink some kind of milk.
 Unless you raise dairy animals, you most likely purchase your milk from a store and have the jugs to contend with.